 - Paraphernalia or other out of the ordinary items

 Why do Teenagers Abuse Drugs?

 Teenagers most often begin to use drugs because of a variety of different reasons.
 However, they most often continue to use because they become dependent on the substances whether it is physically or psychologically.
-The reasons that teenagers start to use drugs includes: a desire to fit in, personal insecurity, traumatic experiences, feelings of rejection, or the belief that the drugs are harmless.
+The reasons that teenagers start to use drugs include a desire to fit in, personal insecurity, traumatic experiences, feelings of rejection, or the belief that the drugs are harmless.

 Distraction as Long as Possible is Good for Youth